+TESL 551: Assessment of English Language Learners

-TESL 551: Curriculum Development and Language Assessment in ESL
+The course explores principles of assessment for English Language Learners, formal and informal assessment methods and data analyses designed to improve instruction.
+(Formerly Curriculum Development and Language Assessment in ESL.)

-Basic principles in ESL curriculum development and secondlanguage assessment are examined.

 3 credit hours.
-Prerequisite: TESL 546 or consent of department chair.
-Offered spring.
+Prerequisite: TESL 546 or TESL 548 and 507 or consent of department chair.
+Offered fall and spring.